 How to prepare

 Obviously start by Googling ‘Goldman Sachs culture’.
-There’s been a lot written about this topic, including case studies for academic business courses.
+There’s been a lot written about this topic.
 What do you learn, and how could your conclusions have relevance to the company’s people and its clients?
 Don’t forget the firm also has a presence on social media, including LinkedIn, Twitter and YouTube.
 The ‘Investor relations’ and ‘Media relations’ section of its website are also a mine of information about how it operates and sees itself in the market.

 While doing the recommended research, jot down a few values that are prized by the bank.
 The business principles section of Goldman Sachs' people and culture page (in the ‘Our firm’ section of its website) outlines its corporate beliefs from client interests always coming first, to integrity and honesty being at the heart of the business.